JoeyFitzpatrick/trunks.nvim/doc/trunks.md

 ### hdiff
 Like `:Trunks vdiff`, except horizontal instead of vertical. `:Trunks hdiff` opens a horizontal split and uses `vimdiff` to diff the current file against `HEAD`.
 You can pass a commit, e.g. `:Trunks hdiff abc123`, to diff the current file against the same file in the given commit.
 You can also pass a branch, e.g. `:Trunks hdiff some-branch`.
 See `:h vimdiff`.

+### diff-qf
+`:Trunks diff-qf` opens a tab that uses the quickfix list and native Vim diffing, to support viewing and navigating through diffs.
+When called without arguments, the working tree is diffed against HEAD.
+You can diff the working tree against any commit or branch by passing it as an argument, e.g. `:Trunks diff-qf abc123` or `:Trunks diff-qf my-other-branch`.

+When `:Trunks diff-qf` is used, a few things happen:

+- A new tab opens
+- The quickfix list is populated with all of the locations where the working tree differs from the given commit (or HEAD)
+- Within this tab, moving to one of the locations from the quickfix list will open a split.
+The left side is the working tree, the right side is the same file at the given commit.
+The file and its split are diffed against eachother using `diffthis`.

+You can move between locations by selecting them from the quickfix list, or using `cnext` and `cprevious`, and the tab can be closed with `tabclose`.

 # UI Management (Tabs, Windows, Buffers)
 When Trunks opens a UI, this will typically either open a new buffer in the current window, or open a new window in a split.
 In either case, the window can be closed with the `q` keymap, which will return you to the last buffer that was open.